 Introduction by Joe Beine

 2003 marked the 50th anniversary of the end of the Korean War.
 It was also the 100th anniversary of Korean immigration to the United States.
 I have a friend named Hae Won Kwon who was born in Korea.
 She came to America in 1980 and became a US citizen in 1999.
-She is the only naturalized citizen among my personal acquaintances.
 The forms she filled out were not that much different from the ones I have for my German great grandfather who became a US citizen in 1915.
 In 2002 Hae Won returned to the country of her birth for only the second time since immigrating to America.
 She spent nearly five months there, taking classes and visiting relatives.
 One day in November she emailed me a journal entry about accompanying her uncles and cousin to the graves of their ancestors.
 I think it is one of the most beautiful pieces I have read about why we do this thing called genealogy.
 She has given me permission to include it here. (-JB, May 2003)

 Remembering Chusok by Hae Won Kwon